3PU/risky-business/README.md

 During this phase of testing, I noticed that the calculator-sliders did not reflect the correct styling in Microsoft Edge which I addressed (see challenges above for more details).

-I also, on purpose introduced broken image links to ensure the ALT attributes loaded and showed correctly in all browsers.
+I also, on purpose introduced broken image links to ensure the ALT attributes loaded and showed correctly in all browsers, which worked as intended.

-During testing towards the end of the project, I deployed the site via GitHub pages, loaded it live on mobile devices such as iPhone 7 Plus and iPhone X. No errors were observed.
+During testing towards the end of the project, I deployed the site via GitHub pages, loaded it live on both a stationary desktop PC, surface pro 4 and mobile devices such as iPhone 7 Plus and iPhone X. No errors were observed.

 ### Navigation & Section Accordion